 Those living with anxiety are plagued with a myriad of symptoms, including sweaty palms, blushing, an upset stomach and a pounding heartbeat.

-So called ‘fast acting’ anti-anxiety medications may poport themselves to be a ‘quick fix’, but can also become addictive, while longer term treatments may help to reduce symptoms over time but don’t necessarily work for everyone.
+So-called ‘fast acting’ anti-anxiety medications may purport themselves to be a ‘quick fix’, but can also become addictive, while longer-term treatments may help to reduce symptoms over time but don’t necessarily work for everyone.

-Clinical research on CBD as a treatment for anxiety disorders has proliferated in recent years, with accumulating evidence pointing to its therapeutic potential.
+Clinical research on CBD for anxiety disorders has proliferated in recent years, with accumulating evidence pointing to its therapeutic potential.

-If you’re thinking about using CBD to help manage your own anxiety, or perhaps about to recommend CBD to a loved one, education is vitally important.
-Things to consider are:
+If you’re thinking about using CBD for anxiety, or perhaps about to recommend CBD to a loved one, education is vitally important.

 Do the products come from a reputable supplier?
 At the time of writing there are reportedly over 12 million CBD products available, either online or in health and food supplement stores.
 A reputable supplier will always put the consumer first, understand the laws relating to the sale of CBD in their own country and ensure the products they are selling are of the highest quality and have been rigorously lab tested.

 Where was the hemp grown?
 Because of its ‘miracle qualities,’ Hemp is often used to clean soil and was even used to suck contaminants out of the ground at Chernobyl.
 To avoid buying CBD derived from hemp that may have been grown in poor quality soil, look for products that are made from organically grown hemp and that are free from any pesticides or herbicides.

 Inspect the label and ask for third party test results: Most reputable suppliers will display their third-party test results, either on their website or as a downloadable PDF.
 Some products even include QR codes that direct you to the tests.
 If a company won’t provide you with lab results, move on to another that will.